OLBG Mares' Hurdle (David Nicholson) (Grade 1)

 The first ever race was won by 20/1 shot White Oak, who was wallowing with the back markers before the third last, but jockey Jason Maguire pushed her along and she swept past all the other runners, taking victory by a short head.

 There were a couple of close calls along the way; Ruby Walsh needed to shake her up a little in 2010 and 2012, but both times she responded and ran clear.
 Held up at the rear in 2013, she had to show her blistering pace to bypass every horse on her way to victory, which she did with consummate ease.
-2014 was the closest run of all her wins as she was pushed all the way by stable mate Glens Melody, who actually led the history seeking mare going over the last, but Quevega showed her class once again, overtaking her rival to win by three quarters of a length on her final Cheltenham Festival appearance.
+The closest run of all her wins was in 2014 as she was pushed all the way by stablemate Glens Melody – who actually led the history seeking mare going over the last.
+But Quevega showed her class once again, overtaking her rival to win by three quarters of a length on her final Cheltenham Festival appearance.

-With Quevega no longer racing, it looked like Willie Mullins had found the perfect replacement, with Annie Power starting the 2015 event as the odds on favourite.
-The seven year old showed plenty of class and talent, leading comfortably approaching the last, but it wasn’t to be for her this year, as she and Ruby Walsh clipped the top of the hurdle and were sent tumbling to the ground.
-In a thrilling three way battle to pick up the win that had suddenly presented itself, it was 2014 runner up Glens Melody who edged out Polly Peachum and Bitofapuzzle by a nose, ensuring Mullins would hold on to the Mares Hurdle trophy for a seventh consecutive year.
+With Quevega no longer racing, it looked like Willie Mullins had found the perfect replacement, with Annie Power starting the 2015 event as the odds-on favourite.
+The seven-year-old showed plenty of class and talent, leading comfortably approaching the last.
+But it was not to be for her this year, as she and Ruby Walsh clipped the top of the hurdle and were sent tumbling to the ground.
+In a thrilling three way battle to pick up the win that had suddenly presented itself, it was the 2014 runner-up Glens Melody who edged out Polly Peachum and Bitofapuzzle by a nose, ensuring Mullins would hold on to the Mares Hurdle trophy for a seventh consecutive year.

-In 2016, the dominance of the Willie Mullins continued but this time with French import Vroum Vroum Mag who came into the race off the back of an eight race winning streak.
-Sent off the 4/6 favourite, she was held up in rear under Ruby Walsh who gradually went through the gears and turning for home she pinged the last to beat Rock On The Moor by 2.5 lengths in what was a very comfortable victory.
+In 2016, the dominance of the Willie Mullins yard continued, but this time with French import Vroum Vroum Mag who came into the race off the back of an eight race winning streak.
+Sent off the 4/6 favourite, she was held up in rear under Ruby Walsh who gradually went through the gears and turning for home she pinged the last to beat Rock On The Moor by two and a half lengths in what was a very comfortable victory.